Lighthouses of Bermuda

 system, 7 km (11 mi) northeast of St. David's Light.
 Accessible

 only by boat.
 Site open, tower closed.
 ARLHS BER-014; Admiralty J4471.5;

 - * Town Cut Channel (Outer)

 - Date unknown.
 Active; focal plane 14 m (46 ft); continuous red light.
 12 m (39 ft) square skeletal tower mounted on a square concrete foundation.
 Lighthouse painted red with a broad white horizontal band.
 Trabas has Capt.
-Peter Mosselberger's photo (also seen at right), David Broad has a photo, another photo is available, and Bing has an indistinct satellite view.
+Peter Mosselberger's photo (also seen at right), David Broad has a photo, another photo is available, and Google has an indistinct satellite view.
 Town Cut is the dredged entrance to Bermuda's harbor at the northern end of the islands.
 Located on the north side of the channel, off the end of Cut Road.
 Site open, tower closed.
 Admiralty J4477;

 - Town Cut Channel Inner (Chalk Wharf)

 - Date unknown.
 Active; focal plane 16 m (52 ft); continuous red light.
 15 m (49 ft) square skeletal tower.
 Upper half of the lighthouse painted red, lower half white.
 The light no longer carries the black and white checkered daymark described by NGA.
 Trabas has Capt.
-Peter Mosselberger's photo, but the light has not been located in Bing's satellite view.
+Peter Mosselberger's photo, but the light has not been located in Google's satellite view.
 Located on the north side of the channel, about 300 m (330 yd) west of the outer light.
 Site status unknown (probably on private property).
 Admiralty J4478;

 - Higgs Island